School and Sports Physicals Clinic Q&A

 All middle-school through college kids benefit from a sports physical because all kids are athletes, whether they are a high school soccer player, a junior high performer in the school musical, or a middle schooler skateboarding down the block.
 You don’t have to play an organized sport to be an athlete.
 Many children take part in physically demanding activities like snowboarding, skiing, jogging, climbing, and hiking.
 Other children are not physically active at all.
 All these children should receive a sports physical from either their pediatrician or an urgent care clinic, like Nova Patient Care.

 If your child is in need of a sports physical, come to Nova Patient Care today!
 We have friendly and professional staff to help your child participate in sports, so come down today!
 Contact our office today to get in touch with a specialist.
-To book an appointment, call us or visit us online.
+To book an appointment, contact us or visit us online.
 We serve patients from Woodbridge VA, Bethel VA, Dale City VA, Old Town Alexandria VA, Huntington VA, Fort Hunt VA, Arlington VA, Mclean VA, Idylwood VA, Kingstowne Center Alexandria VA, Franconia VA, Newington VA, Falls Church VA, Annandale VA, Tysons VA, Richmond Hwy Alexandria VA, Pentagon City Arlington VA, Seven Corners VA, Lake Barcroft, VA and surrounding areas.

 ▸ Primary Care